+Female: Cow

-Terminology Female - Cow Young female - Heifer (has not yet had a calf; after two years considered cow even if never had a calf) Male - Bull Castrated male - Steer Young animal, either sex - Calf
+Young female: Heifer (has not yet had a calf; after two years considered cow even if never had a calf)

+Male: Bull

+Castrated male: Steer

+Young animal, either sex: Calf

-- Fresh, clean water should be available at all times. - Should have good quality hay available or be able to graze at all times.
+- Should have good quality hay available or be able to graze at all times.
 Grain should be provided if the animal is growing, pregnant, being milked. - Hay (with the exception of big bales) and grain should not be dumped on the ground, but rather placed in manger or hay rack, or in case of grain, in a bucket, or other container. - All feed should be kept dry to avoid mold. - Salt blocks always should be available either white salt or preferably trace mineralized salt (red blocks). - Should be provided with shelter that affords them protection from heavy rain, snow, and sun.
-Facilities should be well ventilated. - Calves cannot digest hay or grass until 3 months old; so must be on milk and/or "calf starter" grain until then. - Should have dry bedding can be sand, sawdust, shredded paper, straw, packed manure (if DRY).
+Facilities should be well ventilated. - Calves cannot digest hay or grass until three months old; so must be on milk and/or "calf starter" grain until then. - Should have dry bedding can be sand, sawdust, shredded paper, straw, packed manure (if DRY).
 In the winter, there should be enough bedding to provide insulation from the cold floor/ground.